perfsonar/esmond/esmond_client/README.rst

-The primary thing (other than using a -T <tool> that is supported) is that bwctl *must* be run with both the --parsable flag (which generates the json output) *and also* the --verbose flag. esmond-ps-pipe pulls important metadata from the --verbose output, and uses the output to identify the json part of the output.
+The primary thing (other than using a -T <tool> that is supported) is that bwctl *must* be run with both the --parsable flag (which generates the json output) *and also* the --verbose flag. esmond-ps-pipe pulls important metadata from the --verbose output, and uses it to identify the json part of the output.

 If the program is unable to extract the necessary metadata and a valid json payload from the piped input, it will log a fatal error and exit.